Tyav/Fintrack-backend/README.md

     cp .env.example .env
     npm start

+## Collaboration

+You can collaborate if added to the project, so here are a few things to note.

 ## Docker

 You can also use docker for development.
 Make sure you run npm install on your host machine so that code linting and everything works fine.